 In fact, accumulating more and more abstract information about qi and filling our time with exacting routines can have the unwanted effect of closing the door to direct experience, leaving us with a sense of failure and a crisis of faith in an activity that might have transformed our lives.

-Nearly three years ago, I began reviewing everything I’ve ever learned about experiencing qi and I realized that some of the greatest benefits I’ve enjoyed were triggered by deceptively simple actions and by simple configurations of attitude and body-use that could be performed in the very midst of daily life, unnoticeable by others.
+Nearly three years ago, I began reviewing everything I’ve ever learned about experiencing qi and I realized that some of the greatest benefits I’ve enjoyed were triggered by deceptively simple actions and by simple configurations of attitude and body-use that could be performed in the course of daily life, unnoticeable by others.
 In fact there were many times in my life when these were the ONLY practices I was able to sustain – when there was not enough time or space for anything else.
 What’s more, I’m certain that these are the practices that may have saved my life on more than one occasion.

 In 2011, I began the task of recording what I’ve learned in a form that would be easy to take in.
 Some things needed to be seen to be understood.
 Other things didn’t, and it occurred to me that those things that could be described in words could also be listened to by someone who is cooking, cleaning, driving a car or performing any of those time-consuming activities that can be made more enjoyable when there’s something interesting to listen to.
 We’re not talking about guided meditations or anything that could put the listener into a trance.
 The audio recordings take the form of anecdotes and experiments that point toward a more resourceful way of being in your skin, achieving your goals and enjoying life as a continuous dance of energetic flow and interplay.
 This is how the Qi Sensing learning resource came into being.